deliciousbrains/wp-migrations/README.md

 ### Migrations

 By default, the command will look for migration files in `/app/migrations` directory alongside the vendor folder.
-This directory can be altered with the filter `dbi_wp_migrations_path`.
+This can be altered with the filter `dbi_wp_migrations_path`.
+Other paths can be added using the `dbi_wp_migrations_paths` filter.

 An example migration to create a table would look like: